-ECE320A/B

-Industrial Organization
+ECE320A/B Industrial Organization

 Industrial Organization examines the structure, conduct and performance of industry.
-Topics to be covered will include: industry concentration, economics of scale, patents, vertical integration and barriers to entry, the goals of the firm, the growth of the firm, multi-nationals, advertising, price formation and government influences on industrial organization.
+Topics to be covered will include: industry concentration, economics of scale, patents, vertical integration and barriers to entry, the goals of the firm, the growth of the firm, multinationals, advertising, price formation and government influences on industrial organization.

 Note: For students of the Third and Fourth Year taking Arts.

-ECE326B
+3-0-6 Credit(s): 1

-Microeconomics II
+ECE326B Microeconomics II